deprimus/Tale/SETUP.md

 Make sure the states corresponding to the animations are named exactly `DialogIn` and `DialogOut`.
 This is needed because Tale makes use of those names.

 If you don't like these names, you may change them in the config file.
-Simply navigate to `Assets/Scripts/Tale` (the tale source code), and open the `Config.cs` file.
+Simply navigate to `Assets/Scripts/Tale` (the Tale source code), and open the `Config.cs` file.
 Next, change the following:

 - DIALOG_CANVAS_ANIMATOR_STATE_IN: this is the name of the state corresponding to the DialogIn animation